minhtung0404/random_image/README.md

 # Random image

 ## Description
-This project is used to show a random image in your chosen folders
+This project is used to show a random image, video or manga in your chosen folders.

 ## Requirement
 - Node.js